GrosserB/omnichannel-strategy-analysis/README.md

 The results on the impact of opening additional showrooms is to be set in relation to the costs to compute the marketing ROI.
 This needs to be compared to the ROI of alternative marketing strategies, in particular, performance-marketing.

+Potential follow-ons: channels, other outcome variables, euro-figures for potential showrooms in cities not served by showrooms yet.

+Talk about long-term vs. short-term: question: do initial gains consolidate, reverse or continue to grow?

 ## Overview